 Issues to be resolved

 ArchiMate was originally not developed with defence as a focus, but rather the typical large information factories in government and finance.
 This has had its effect on the use of terminology, which may not always match terms used in defence.
 That requires a mapping of terms between the different worlds.
 For example, a defence term like “Mission” may map to ArchiMate’s Course of Action concept, and “Thread” maps to the Business Process concept.
 Other terms like Artefact are used differently in both worlds.
 But this is in no way a blocking issue.
 The main task is to come up with a suitable mapping between terms, so people can translate between these two worlds.
-Much of this work has already been done and the NATO architecture community has started work on a common set of mappings.
+Much of this work has already been done and the NATO architecture community, with the NATO Architecture Framework, has started work on a common set of mappings.

 More importantly, though, is the practical use of ArchiMate concepts to express relevant architecture views, such as those described by the ‘periodic table’ of viewpoints in NAF v4, or the viewpoints of TOGAF.
 In the final instalment of this blog, we will discuss in more detail how to express NAF viewpoints in ArchiMate, and go into MOD ISS’s approach based on predefined templates and patterns.
 Moreover, we also explain why ArchiMate alone will not suffice; it has to be connected to other standards in the defence domain, such as the OMG’s UAF, which is also mentioned in the NAF specification.
 Stay tuned!